scottrobertson/awesome-ynab/README.md

 - [YNAB Buddy](https://github.com/nielsmaerten/ynab-buddy) Import (csv) files from *any*(!) bank directly into your YNAB Budget.

 - [Amazon YNAB Sync](https://github.com/GraysonCAdams/amazon-ynab-sync) A mailbox watcher that automatically updates YNAB Amazon.com transaction memos with the Amazon item names

+- [Amazon Gappscript YNAB Sync](https://github.com/samdenty/ynab-amazon-gappscript-sync) Auto splits YNAB transactions into itemized breakdowns with memos of product names.
+Uses gappscript which can run in the cloud on gmail servers.

 ### Submit a Project